 Extra bright, golden yellow blooms.
-Dutch Crocus ‘Mammoth’ is a showy beauty to herald the spring.
+Dutch Crocus ‘Mammoth’ is a showy beauty and heralds the spring.

 These dainty and delightful flowers are among the first of the spring blooms to open (or the last of winter, depending on where you live), unfurling just after the species Crocus and Galanthus.

 Once established, these charming beauties can produce up to four flowers per bulb.
-Dutch Crocus blooms are the largest of the Crocus, and they are one of the easiest to grow.
+Dutch Crocus blooms are the largest of the Crocus family, and they are one of the easiest to grow.

 Choose a relatively sunny spot with well drained soil.
-Dutch Crocus will tolerate light shade, such as under deciduous trees, especially in more temperate zones, but the petals only open with sun so you will need some of that.
+Dutch Crocus will tolerate light shade, such as under deciduous trees, especially in more temperate zones where they will have winter sun and then protection from the hot summer rays.
+The petals only open with sun so you will need to ensure they have some of that.

-The bulbs don't need to be lifted every year; if they are protected from the hot summer sun, and have good drainage you can leave them in the ground, this is known as naturalising.
-If you allow them to naturalise like this, you will only have dig and divide them after four or five years.
-To protect the bulbs from summer sun you could add mulch, grow them in combination with perennials or beneath deciduous trees.
+The bulbs can be left in the ground if they are protected from the hot summer sun, and have good drainage, this is known as naturalising.
+If you allow them to naturalise like this, you can dig and divide them after four or five years.
+In an exposed position, to protect the bulbs from summer sun you could add mulch, grow them in combination with perennials or beneath deciduous trees.